openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 $ stat -c "group_name=%G group_id=%g" /dev/dri/render*
 group_name=render group_id=134
 ```
-OpenVINO™ Docker images don't contain render group for openvino (non-root) user, because render group doesn't have strict group ID unlike video group.
+OpenVINO™ Docker images do not contain a render group for openvino non-root users because the render group does not have a strict group ID, unlike the video group.
-We suppose two options to configure a container for you.
-Please choose one:
+Choose one of the options below to configure a container.

 # 1. Configure a container to use GPU device on Ubuntu 20 host under non-root user